ibm-js/deliteful/docs/list/List.md

 When an item has the focus, the style of the cell in which it is rendered can be defined using the css selector `[role="gridcell"]:focus`.

-The default item renderer allow futher styling of its content using CSS classes, as described in the [deliteful/list/ItemRenderer styling documentation](./ItemRenderer.md#styling).
+The default item renderer allow futher styling of its content using the following CSS classes:

+- `d-list-item-icon`: applied to the div before the label
+- `d-list-item-label`: applied to the label
+- `d-list-item-right-text`: applied to the right text
+- `d-list-item-right-icon`: applied to the div after the right text

 ### Rendered Category Styling